kermitt2/pdfalto/Readme.md

 xpdf is developed by Glyph & Cog, LLC (1996-2017) and distributed under GPL2 or GPL3 license.

-pdf2xml is orignally written by Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury (XRCE) under GPL2 license.
+pdf2xml is orignally written by Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury and  Emmanuel Giguet (XRCE) under GPL2 license.

 pdf2xml has been modified and forked by Patrice Lopez (patrice.lopez@science-miner.com) and Achraf Azhar (achraf.azhar@inria.fr).